Considering a first phone for your child? Read this first!

 Parents have told us they don’t feel sufficiently informed to select an age-appropriate phone for their child.
 And when they do get a phone for their child, many feel regretful and overwhelmed by the resulting parenting challenges.

-To help you with this major family decision and transition, we have created a Phone Options matrix to outline the range of current options.
+To help you with this major family decision and transition, we have created a matrix to outline the range of current options.
+The phones an dwatches below allow your child to stay in touch (with Grandma!) while avoiding unnecessary risks and needless temptations.

-Looking from left to right, the Phone Options matrix shows several alternatives ranging from no mobile phone to a stripped down iPhone.
-Looking down the Phone Options matrix, the toggle icon (in black or green) indicates additional features that can be enabled or turned off, depending on the product.
+Looking from left to right, the matrix shows several alternatives ranging from no mobile phone to a stripped down iPhone.
+Looking top to bottom, the toggle icon (in black or green) indicates additional features that can be enabled or turned off, depending on the product.

 Basic features like calling and texting can meet the communication needs of children and families, and many products can be set up without additional features and apps that often become an unhelpful distraction.